WeasalCrafter/futurestars/server/readme.txt

  .
 Last, search "Worldguard" and install "Worldguard"

 Step 5: Go back to the main server panel and click the green "Start" button to boot your server.
+You will be prompted to "accept the minecraft EULA(end user license agreement)", cick yes.
 You should log onto the server using the provided ip address found on the server panel.

-Once in the server, from the console, run the command "op {username here}", so for a username of weasalcrafter the command would be "op weasalcrafter".
+Step 6: Once in the server, from the console, run the command "op {username here}", so for a username of weasalcrafter the command would be "op weasalcrafter".
 This command gives administrator privelidges to the user and allows for further configuration within the server itself.

+some useful flags(rules) that can be set for the world:
+/region flag __global__ tnt deny #disables tnt blasts /region flag __global__ creeper-explosion deny #disables creeper explosions /region flag __global__ other-explosion deny #disables any types of explosions /region flag __global__ lighter deny #disables flint n steals /region flag __global__ pvp deny #disables any type of player to player combat

+usage: /cf blacklist add word {any word}
+ex: /cf blacklist add word shit google a list of english swear words and add common ones

+/co i
+/co rollback r:{radius} t:{time}

+users can send teleport requests to one another by running /tpa {username of other person}
+and the request can be accepted or denied with /tpaccept or /tpdeny